Eczema

 Poison Ivy

-inflammatory allergic rash which develops after contact with the
+An inflammatory allergic rash which develops after contact with the poisonous plant.

 Contact ISDI for an educational fact sheet.